madushag/MyFarm/README.md

 Will work on next:
 - All: prepare for discussion with Anu.
-- Madusha : refactor views to use Django forms, add more tests
+- Madusha : Add delete farm functionality and tests, refactor views to use Django forms

 Impediments:
 - All: Need to meet with our main stakeholder to determine how to pivot.